-April 10, 2019 -- The case sounds unbelievable, but it's not: Four tiny sweat bees entered the eye of a Taiwanese woman, fed on her tears and took up residence.
-She had been reportedly visiting a family gravesite when she noticed something in her eye and washed it out, thinking that solved the problem.
+April 10, 2019 -- The case sounds unbelievable, but it's not: Four tiny sweat bees entered the eye of a Taiwanese woman, fed on their tears and took up residence.
+The woman had been reportedly visiting a family gravesite when they noticed something in their eye and washed it out, thinking that solved the problem.

-However, according to news reports, by evening it had swollen up and she felt pain under the eyelid.
-The next day she went to the doctor ln a delicate procedure, her ophthalmologist removed all four of the creatures — still alive — from the woman's tear duct.
+However, according to news reports, by evening it had swollen up and they felt pain under the eyelid.
+The next day they went to the doctor. ln a delicate procedure, their ophthalmologist removed all four of the creatures — still alive — from the woman's tear duct.

 Sweat bees, technically called Halictidae, are known for landing on sweaty skin and lapping up salt.
 They are tiny, often less than a quarter-inch.